 ACDA’s stated purpose is to promote excellence in the field of choral music.
 The member conductors lead more than one million singers nationwide.
 They publish two respected periodicals pertaining to the choral arts, International Journal of Research in Choral Singing and Choral Journal.

 “Music has the affirming power to build bridges,” says Turtle Creek Chorale Artistic Director Sean Baugh.

 June 21-24, 2018, the Turtle Creek Chorale will take that positive message via music on a four-day ”Friendship Tour” of Oklahoma, Arkansas, Louisiana and Texas.
-Free concerts hosted by church congregations will be offered in Tulsa (June 21), Little Rock (June 22), Shreveport (June 23) and Tyler (June 24).
+Free concerts hosted by local choruses and church congregations will be offered in Tulsa (June 21), Little Rock (June 22), Shreveport (June 23) and Tyler (June 24).
 Local choirs and choral organizations will also join the Chorale in each city.

 “This special tour is a wonderful opportunity for the 225 men of the Turtle Creek Chorale to share positive stories in song,” adds Baugh.
 “Though communities on this tour may hold social and political views different from ours, we often share much more than we acknowledge.
 The best way to bridge those differences is with conversation and shared experiences.
 We hope this tour does just that by sharing musical experiences these communities may not have previously known via a huge chorus of primarily gay men singing about peace, acceptance, love and community.”

 A concert at Temple Shalom in Dallas on Saturday, June 16 will kick-off the tour.
 Tickets can be purchased at www.turtlecreekchorale.com/friendship-tour.